slowproj/slowdash/docs/DataBinding.md

 ```

 ## Database information as a Tree
-Current database information such as the file size can be obtained as a tree data object.
+Current database information, such as the file size, can be obtained as a tree data object.
 Just make a `database_info` entry in the `data_source` definition with a name:
 ```yaml
 slowdash_project:
   data_source: